R4thin/js-messaging-tutorial/README.md

 	$('div#chatArea').append('<div>' + message.textBody + '</div>');

-Now, you can log in to the messaging app as two different users in two different browser tabs and talk to each other!
-Unfortunately, your app doesn't yet have any visual difference between incoming and outgoing messages.
-You can set a text color on the message div depending on whether or not the sender id is equal to global_username:
+Now, you can log in to the messaging app as two different users in two different browser tabs and talk to each other.
+Unfortunately, your app doesn't yet differentiate between incoming and outgoing messages.
+You can set a text color on the message div depending on whether or not the sender ID is equal to global_username:

 	if (message.senderId == global_username) {
 	//outgoing